Green Inventory Management for Fashion Retail - Case Study

 Improve the simulation

-If you need additional savings to convince your management, you can improve the model by bringing additional savings calculation.
+If you need additional savings to convince your management, you can improve the model by bringing additional savings calculations.

 - Receiving at the store: truck unloading,